 New Hot ShotsView More Hot Shots

-When shooting reality television, many challenges come into play for everyone involved, producers, DP’s, audio; and it is important for everyone to work together to face these challenges.
-Audio has their own set of challenges when shooting reality, and as a DP I know how difficult these challenges can be and how much they affect the whole production.
+When shooting reality television, many challenges come into play for everyone involved, TV Producers, DP’s, and Audio Technicians.
+It is important for everyone to work together to face these challenges.
+Recording audio for reality TV effectively is an art, and as a DP I know how much good or poor audio practices can affect the whole production.

 Since with Reality shooting you have very little control of audio in the field it is imperative that all microphones are recorded on individual tracks for more control in post.
 If you mix any audio in the field you lose control and get ready for the need to sub title some scenes!